 MN8 (Open-Nolan) D – This seat in the northeastern “Iron Range” part of the state has the best chance to flip to Democrats, along with PA14.
 The lack of an incumbent hurts Democrats here, but this district is also moving towards the GOP.
 Trump won it by almost 16 points, and few would be surprised to see it go for Republicans.

-New York – This is another state where Democrats have their eyes on a series of Republican-held seats in the U.S. House, but Republicans could also weather the storm, simply because some of these districts have an extra cushion of GOP voters.
+– This is another state where Democrats have their eyes on a series of Republican-held seats in the U.S. House, but Republicans could also weather the storm, simply because some of these districts have an extra cushion of GOP voters.

 HOUSE RACES TO WATCH: